jbwebtech/sandbox-dev-container-java/README.md

 ## Overview

-This repository is designed to showcase the advantages and flexability of using Dev Containers through the lens of Java 21 language features.
+This repository is designed to showcase the advantages and flexibility of using Dev Containers through the lens of Java 21 language features.
 It provides a sandbox environment where developers can switch between a development environment for Java 21 and Java 8.
 This helps in catching potential issues with code written in Java 21 that may not be supported in Java 8.

 ## Prerequisites